Advanced Remote Storage Optimization: Making Remote Storage Feel Like Local NVMe

 WantedBy=multi-user.target

-Create file /etc/systemd/system/storage-cached.service
+Create file /etc/systemd/system/storage-cached.service:

 [Unit]